jensljungblad/elemental_components/README.md

 1. The card header, section and footer would be represented in BEM by elements, "a part of a block [component] that has no standalone meaning".
 Yet we treat them as standalone components.
 This means a `CardHeader` could be placed outside of a `Card`.
 2. We lose control of the structure of the elements.
 A `CardHeader` can be placed below, or inside a `CardFooter`.

-Using this gem, the same component could be written as follows:
+Using this gem, the same component could be written like so:

 ```ruby
 # app/components/card_component.rb %>